material-motion/material-motion/concepts/runtimes.md

 A Runtime should make reasonable efforts to send relevant events to executors.

 For example: if an executor does not care about the animation event then the Runtime should not inform the executor.
-If an executor cares about a gesture recognizer, it should only receive events from that specific recognizer.
+If an executor cares about a gesture recognizer, only send events from that specific recognizer.

 #### Types of external event